BigDataRepublic/modern_data_stack_training/README.md

 2. Create a model `marts/category_sales.sql`
     * This model should calculate the total sales for each product category
     * Group orders by category and sum the total sales for each group.
-    * The sales amount calculation for each product sale should use the `discounted_price`.
+    * The sales amount calculation for each product sale should use the `discounted_price` created in the previous model.

 <details>
 <summary>Solution</summary>